How does it work?

 - 2fresh Meal Kits contain produce delivered directly from the market or farms on the same day we pack and deliver them to you.

-- You can place your order the day before delivery and sometimes on the same day.
+- You can generally place your order the day before delivery.

 - The minimum order is 1 delivery (1 meal kit).